 What is dbNSFP?

 dbNSFP is a comprehensive, one-stop resource for functional annotations and deleteriousness predictions of all possible non-synonymous single-nucleotide variants (nsSNVs) in the human genome.
-Since its initial release in 2011, dbNSFP has established itself as a trusted data infrastructure advancing human genetic and clinical genomic research (Publications) and powering regulatory-compliant clinical genomics platforms worldwide.
+Since its initial release in 2011, dbNSFP has established itself as a trusted data infrastructure advancing human genetic and genomic research (publications) and powering regulatory-compliant clinical genomics platforms worldwide.

-dbNSFP compiles functional annotations and deleteriousness prediction scores from 34 algorithms:
+dbNSFP compiles functional annotations and deleteriousness prediction scores from 35 algorithms:

-SIFT, SIFT4G, PROVEAN, Polyphen2-HDIV, Polyphen2-HVAR, MutationTaster 2021, MutationAssessor, FATHMM-XF coding, CADD, VEST4, DANN, MetaSVM, MetaLR, MetaRNN, Eigen, Eigen-PC, M-CAP, REVEL, MutPred2, MVP, gMVP, MPC, PrimateAI, DEOGEN2, ALoFT, BayesDel, ClinPred, LIST-S2, VARITY, ESM1b, AlphaMissense, PHACTboost, MutFormer, and MutScore.
+SIFT, SIFT4G, PROVEAN, Polyphen2-HDIV, Polyphen2-HVAR, MutationTaster 2021, MutationAssessor, FATHMM-XF coding, CADD, VEST4, DANN, MetaSVM, MetaLR, MetaRNN, Eigen, Eigen-PC, M-CAP, REVEL, MutPred2, MVP, gMVP, MPC, PrimateAI, DEOGEN2, ALoFT, BayesDel, ClinPred, LIST-S2, VARITY, ESM1b, AlphaMissense, PHACTboost, MutFormer, MutScore and MisFit.

 Evolutionary conservation scores:

-PhyloP (3 versions), phastCons (3 versions), GERP++, GERP_91_mammals, and bStatistic.
+PhyloP (3 versions), phastCons (3 versions), GERP++, GERP_92_mammals, and bStatistic.

 and observed allele frequencies from large population sequencing projects: